Skip to Content

 Source: Butterfly Conservation; UK Centre for Ecology & Hydrology; British Trust for Ornithology; Defra; Joint Nature Conservation Committee.

 Individual butterfly species again fare differently within the overall trend.
-Species of the wider countryside showing the greatest declines since 1976 include wall; small tortoiseshell; white-letter hairstreak; small heath; and gatekeeper.
-No wider countryside butterfly species show a significant short-term decline since 2016.
-Ringlet; comma; speckled wood; and marbled white show the largest significant increases over the long term, but no species of wider countryside butterflies show a significant increase over the short term.
+Species of the wider countryside showing the greatest long-term declines include wall; small tortoiseshell; and white-letter hairstreak.
+No wider countryside butterfly species have declined in the short term.
+The ringlet; comma; speckled wood; and marbled white show the largest increases over the long term, but no species of the wider countryside butterflies have increased in abundance in the short term.

 Assessment of change in butterfly populations

-Note: While percentage changes and latest year changes in these indices are reported based on the most recent unsmoothed data point (2021), the formal long-term and short-term assessments of the statistical significance of these changes are made using the smoothed data to 2021.
+Long-term and short-term assessments of the statistical significance of these changes are made using the smoothed data to 2022.
 Analysis of the underlying trends is performed by the data providers.

 Relevance